-Paul Bard describes how he participated in the dismantling of the last gas chamber in Birkenau.
+Paul Bard describes dismantling one of the last gas chambers in Birkenau.

 Source: Concordia University Centre for Oral History and Digital Storytelling, 2009; editing: Montreal Holocaust Museum, 2017